Sharma-IT/password-generator/README.md

 Storage: 1 GB

-To run this application on a **Linux OS**, you can use a program such as Wine (winehq.org) which can run the excecutable file on Linux OS by translating Windows API calls to calls a Linux kernel can understand.
+To run this application on a **Linux OS**, you can use a program such as Wine (winehq.org) which can run the excecutable file on the Linux OS by translating Windows API calls to calls a Linux kernel can understand.

 ## Getting Started